dogonso/tux_mixer/README.md

 Control PulseAudio mixer with real potentiometers on Linux.

 ## Installation & Usage
-1. If pip is not installed try `sudo apt install pip3`.
+1. If pip is not installed try `sudo apt install pip`.
-2. tux_mixer package is available on PyPI.
-Type `pip3 install tux_mixer` or
+2. Install Tkinter from terminal. `sudo apt install python3-tk`
-`pip install tux_mixer`.
+3. tux_mixer package is available on PyPI.
+Type `pip install tux_mixer`.
-3. To start program type `tux_mixer` to terminal.
+4. To start program type `tux_mixer` to terminal.

 ## Hardware
 1. Upload StandartFirmata (Examples>Firmata) to your Arduino.